Sore throat remedies

 Don't irritate a sore throat

 Things to avoid with a sore throat include:

 - Food and drink that's too hot

 - Smoking or secondhand smoke

-- Steam inhalation – while this can be good for colds, hot steam can scald a sore throat.
+- Steam inhalation – while this may help relieve nasal congestion, hot steam can scald a sore throat